Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

-While catching `Exception` is an anti-pattern, this issue may surface in more subtle ways, like when using the [`runCatching`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/run-catching.html) function, which does not know rethrow [CancellationException].
+While catching `Exception` is an anti-pattern, this issue may surface in more subtle ways, like when using the [`runCatching`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/run-catching.html) function, which does not rethrow [CancellationException].

 ## Making computation code cancellable